 Mix well and pour over damp hair.
 Massage in well then rinse out.

 These recipes are 100% natural and nontoxic, as well as vegan and earth friendly!

 Some may ask about baking soda shampoos.
 Here’s my answer: I find baking soda harsh.
 It’s quite alkaline (pH of 9) while our scalp, sebum and hair have a pH of 4.5 -5.5 (slightly acidic).
 I used a baking soda deodorant for a few years before I built up an allergy to it and had to use an alternative.
 I don’t want the same thing happening on my scalp!
-Of course, you can neutralise baking soda with apple cider vinegar but I prefer to simply use a soap.
-There are many easy baking soda recipes out there if you wish to try, it is different for everyone.
+Of course, you can neutralise baking soda with apple cider vinegar but simply using castile soap is much easier.
+There are many easy baking soda recipes out there if you wish to try however, it is different for everyone.

 Please be aware if you are switching to natural shampoos for the first time after using conventional ones, that your hair may go through a ‘detox’ period.
 It’s about a month to 6 weeks of your hair looking a bit lank and waxy and feeling yuck.
 Your hair and scalp are reestablishing their natural oil levels and balance and no amount of washing will speed up this process.
 It is also completely natural, so don’t panic!
 After that, your hair will be back to its healthy, natural best, and you will be well on your nontoxic shampoo journey.

 You may have noticed earlier on that I mentioned surfactants.
 Surfactants are detergents that have a cleaning and foaming power, but they aren't considered soaps.
 They make excellent shampoos and I encourage you to check out our blog series called The Surfactant Series.
 Here is the first entry to get you started: A Beginner's Guide To Surfactants.